These pages are intended for those who wish to find out more about contracting with Moray Council.

-From 18 April 2016 a number of changes to public procurement rules took effect.
-This includes the creation of a European Single Procurement Document (ESPD) which replaces the standard pre-qualification questionnaire (sPQQ).
-The aim is to make it easier to bid for public contracts and streamline the tendering process.
+From 01 January 2021, after leaving the EU, changes to public procurement rules took effect.
+This includes the creation of a Single Procurement Document (SPD) which replaces the European Single Procurement Document (ESPD) The aim is to make it easier to bid for public contracts and streamline the tendering process.

 What does this mean if you are bidding for a Moray Council tender?
 Contract opportunities over £50,000 in value will be advertised via the Public Contracts Scotland website.
 Tenders will be conducted electronically using the Public Contracts Scotland Tender portal (PCS-T).
-These tenders will all utilise the ESPD electronically and refer to minimum requirements within the contract notice.
-If you have previously completed a sPQQ and have stored your answers within the PCS-T portal many of your answers will transfer across to the equivalent ESPD questions.
+These tenders will all utilise the SPD electronically and refer to minimum requirements within the contract notice.
+If you have previously completed a sPQQ or ESPD and have stored your answers within the PCS-T portal many of your answers will transfer across to the equivalent SPD questions.